Chronological Table of Local Legislation

-The Chronological Table of Local Legislation or the Chronological Table of Local Acts is a list of local acts passed by the Parliament of Great Britain and the Parliament of the United Kingdom since 1797.
+The Chronological Table of Local Legislation or the Chronological Table of Local Acts is a list of the 26,500 local acts passed by the Parliament of Great Britain and the Parliament of the United Kingdom since 1797.

 It was produced by the Law Commission and the Scottish Law Commission who produced a report on it.
+The publication marked the first occasion on which a complete record of both public general and local legislation in force had been made available.

 A writer in the Law Librarian said that the Chronological Table of Local Legislation was a "monumental work".

+Background

+Local legislation

+Originally, acts were published in two series, public acts and private acts.
+In 1979, public acts were divided into two further series, public general acts and public local and personal acts.
+Local legislation comprised the following classifications, developed in the 19th century: